ErikSkoda/ZeroFrictionLogger/README.md

 ## ZeroFrictionLogger
 Zero config, zero dependency exception handler and logger, logs designed for both human reading and automated processing.

 Features thread-safe logging, fallback to console and speedblink testing. **logger source code** builds and runs on .NET Core 2.1 and 8.0 LTS; have seen it build and run on Linux with .NET Core 8.0 LTS.
 Writes to log without caching.
 Prebuilt **DLLs** will target `netstandard2.1`; [Logger test project source code, including the logger core](https://github.com/ErikSkoda/ZeroFrictionLogger/tree/main/test/ZeroFrictionLogger.Tests), is available on GitHub.
+See the Quick Start section for... a quick start :)

 150-ish lines of executable code, 500+ due to whitespace and comments (MIT-license and for intellisense XML)

 See screenshots of passing unit tests and latest documentation updates on [GitHub README](https://github.com/ErikSkoda/ZeroFrictionLogger/blob/main/README.md).
-See the **Quick Start** section below for instant integration.

 ## Why